s-20/unnamed/Award.md

 ## Focus Awards

-Sometimes a character can proove that they're good a a very particular thing just by doing it well multiple times.
+Sometimes a character can prove that they're good a a very particular thing just by doing it well multiple times.
 If a character does basically the same thing three or more times and gets three or more successes each time, it may be appropriate to give them a Focus Award.

 A Focus Award is identical to any other Focus.